 - Rollback the PR (or individual commit of the PR).
 The rollback PR should be green except in rare cases.

 - Create a GitHub issue that contains the following information:

 - a link to the test failure’s GitHub issue

 - any other relevant details

-- Assign the new JIRA issue to the original PR author.
+- Assign the new GitHub issue to the original PR author.

-- Consider re-opening the JIRA issue associated with the original PR (if there is one).
+- Consider re-opening the GitHub issue associated with the original PR (if there is one).

 - Send a notification email with information about the rollback, links to the